-Commercialize Our Products using a Distribution Network outside the United States.
 We plan to utilize specialized third-party medical device distributors in Australia, the Middle East and other non-U.S. markets to call directly on key opinion leaders and bariatric surgeons, which we believe will enable us to target them effectively.
-We expect that our distributor's sales force will promote the Maestro System to physicians, work with our surgeon partners, provide training and maintain regulatory required records.
+We expect that our distributor's sales force will promote the Maestro Rechargeable System to physicians, work with our surgeon partners, provide training and maintain regulatory required records.
 They may also work with patients who have concerns with current bariatric surgical procedures.
 We also plan to call on physicians, weight-management specialists, nurses and others involved in the obesity management process who influence patient adoption.
+We also plan to continue exploring additional select international markets to commercialize the Maestro Rechargeable System, including Europe.